tatymoly/javascript_pocket_dictionary/README.md

 Would you like to help?
 Feel free to send your pull request.
 Add new concepts or edit the ones that could be improved!
 All help is welcome 😊

-Also, give us that star ⭐ and or maybe a fork 🍴
+Also, give us that star ⭐ and maybe a fork 🍴

 We love you ️️❤️